 “Sometimes we encounter things that profoundly change our outlook on life and when it happens, it doesn’t matter that former joys have lost their allure or that our foundations have been shaken.
 All we know is that the walls we’ve built around ourselves have crumbled into dust.
 All we know is that our unsatisfied yearnings no longer throb inside us and something restorative is taking place deep inside our souls… ~Will Kautz

-It is nothing short of a modern miracle and a testament to the strength of the human body that I have undergone and survived two major surgeries in less than six months.
-I give eternal thanks to the medical teams that saved my life and returned to me the gift of function without debilitating pain.
-That, and my undeniable source of grit and gumption.
+It is nothing short of a modern miracle and a testament to the strength of the human body that I underwent and survived two major surgeries in less than six months.
+The skills of each of the specialists, together with my undeniable grit and gumption, saw me through one of the more difficult years of my life and returned to me the gift of function without debilitating pain or partial paralysis.

-It is fair to say that I had a history of back problems, what with a fracture at 17 years of age, the demands of competitive sports, a twin pregnancy, and several difficult surgeries…all had left it in need of some serious TLC and repair at 45.
+I had a history of back challenges with a fracture at 17 years of age that together with the demands of competitive sports and a twin pregnancy with a 60-pound weight gain…collectively rendered me in need of some serious TLC and repair at the age of 45.

-I had done all the right things—chiropractic care, deep tissue massages, physical therapy, acupuncture, rest, ice, heat, a prayer that the pain would go away…and sometimes it would.
-Most of the time, I just dealt with it, brushed it off as part of my reality and hoped for a better, more pain-free tomorrow and always the ability to live a very active life.
+I had done all the “right things”—chiropractic care, deep tissue massages, physical therapy, acupuncture, rest, ice, heat, a prayer that the pain would go away…and sometimes it would.
+Most of the time, I just dealt with it, brushed it off as part of my reality and hoped for a better, more pain-free tomorrow and always the ability to continue my active lifestyle.

 No guts, no glory